geseq/fast-chan/README.md

 Benchmarks work best on GOMAXPROCS=1.
 In real world usage, this might have to be experimented with

-This might blow up for multiple producers and/or multiple consumers
+This is created and optimized for SPSC case and might blow up for multiple producers and/or multiple consumers